Chenyb939/ProteinOpt/README.md

 ## How to Use

+ProteinOpt can be thought of as a two-step pipeline.
+In the initial step, users can utilize three classic Rosetta protocols to find seed residue(s), including point mutation scanning, RosettaVIP (Void Identification and Packing), and Supercharge.
+Besides, users can also manually specify seed residues as input.
+In the second step, ProteinOpt applies the mutation cluster protocol to further refine the conformation of the protein.

 To utilize ProteinOpt effectively, follow these steps:
+1. Initial step
-1. Start by running the `stab_dp.py` script.
+   Start by running the `stab_dp.py` script.
 This script is responsible for processing input files and generating the necessary files required for running ProteinOpt:
    ```bash
    usage: python stab_dp.py [--job_name] [--input_file] [--target_chain] [--node] [--ntasks] [--num] [--top_pm_num] [--in_site] [--super_method] [--super_target]